Rushi-vadhane/websites-demo/README.md

 # websites-demo
-This is my first rrepository.
+This is my first repository.
 author- Rushikesh Dattatraya Vadhane